Prayers for Racial Justice

 I Need Courage by Howard Thurman

-The concern I lay bare before God today is my need for courage I need courage to be honest - Honest in my use of words
+The concern I lay bare before God today is my need for courage

-Honest in accepting responsibility
+Honest in accepting

 Honest in dealing with myself